 This indicator is calculated as the number of people using clean fuels and technologies for cooking, heating or lighting divided by total population reporting any cooking, heating or lighting activity, expressed as percentage.
-In the case that people use many types of fuels for cooking, heating and lighting, only the
+In the case that people use many types of fuels for cooking, heating and lighting, only the main type of fuel used for cooking is considered, as cooking occupies the largest share of overall household energy needs51.

-- Clean fuel: A fuel is defined as 'clean' based on the emission rate targets and specific fuel recommendations included in the WHO guidelines for indoor air quality: household fuel combustion40.
-According to these guidelines, unprocessed coal and kerosene (among other types of fuels) are not considered clean. - Household air pollution: Air pollution generated by household fuel combustion, leading to indoor air pollution and contributing to ambient air pollution.
+Clean fuel: A fuel is defined as 'clean' based on the emission rate targets and specific fuel recommendations included in the WHO guidelines for indoor air quality: household fuel combustion 52.
+According to these guidelines, unprocessed coal and kerosene (among other types of fuels) are not considered clean.